apausa/webApplicationDevelopment/README.md

 npm run start
 ```

-Note: Docker already install the dependencies of the project.
+Docker already installs the dependencies of the project.

 ### 3. Access the Application